NYCPlanning/labs-geosearch-pad-normalize/README.md

 ```
 docker run -v $(pwd)/data:/usr/local/src/scripts/data -d pad-normalize 20d
 ```
-# How to run in Github Actions
+# How to update data in the "production" Digital Ocean Space
-Github actions will pick up the version of pad from `version.env`, so please remember to update the pad version in this file before commit
+This project is run in "production" via Github Actions.
+The workflow found in `/.github/workflows/main.yml`  will pick up the version of pad from `version.env`.
+In order to upload new data to Digital Ocean:
-> github actions will run on all branches, and only deploy computed files to digitocean when pushing to the `main` branch
+* Create a branch off of `main` and change the pad version listed in `version.env`
+* Push your branch to GH and open a PR against `main`.
+The GH action workflow in `/.github/workflows/main.yml` will attempt to build the dataset on pushes to _all_ branches, not just `main`.
+However, it will only attempt to _upload_ the output (by running `push-to-bucket.sh`) to Digital Ocean on pushes to `main`.
+You can use this to check that the Actions running your feature branch appear to build the dataset successfully before merging into `main`.
+* Once your PR is approved, you can merge it.
+Merging will kick off another the workflow again which, if successful, will upload the updated dataset to the corresponding Digital Ocean space.